-Will money from this mill levy override go to charter schools if it passes?
+Does money from this mill levy override go to charter schools?

-Yes, as required by law, the five PSD-authorized charter schools would receive a portion of funds generated by a PSD mill levy override, should it pass.
-Of the $18 million generated annually, about $1.3 million would go to PSD-authorized charter schools, in accordance with House Bill 17-1735.
+Yes, as required by law, PSD-authorized charter schools receive a portion of funds generated by the PSD mill levy override.
+Of the $18 million generated annually, about $1.3 million goes to PSD-authorized charter schools, in accordance with House Bill 17-1735.

 How does PSD define "capital" improvements, "support staff," and "administration" (when the district says no money from this mill levy override would go to "administration salaries")